Sohummnm/gitops-ArgoCD/README.md

 PREREQUISITE
 1. Have a k8s cluster
 2. Have argocd installed on cluster.
+OR Install with this command

+"kubectl create namespace argocd"
-OR Install with this kubectl create namespace argocd kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
+"kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml"